isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

        }
    }

-The same command sent over the RESTful interface to the CA will have the following structure:
+The same command sent over the RESTful interface to the CA has the following structure:

 ::